NotADucc/osrs-hiscores-scrape/README.md

 - Pull a hiscore category and save the player names on a file.
 - Filter usernames based on skills/bossing achievements and save that resultset on a file.
 - Pull an individual's stats from OSRS hiscores.
+- Analyse a highscore category (Count, total-, max- and min scores)

 # Misc Features
 - Sort the output, sorting script provided since scrape_hs is 'multi threaded'/async so the kvp resultset is not chronological.